liuzey/liuzey.github.io/_pages/about.md

 News
 ======
-* Nov 8, 2022.
+* Aug 26, 2022.
 Our paper “LoneNeuron: a Highly-effective Feature-domain Neural Trojan using Invisible and Polymorphic Watermark” is accepted to ACM CCS 2022.
+* July 26, 2022.
+Our paper Hide and Seek: on the Stealthiness of Attacks against Deep Learning Systems” is accepted to ESORICS 2022.